5 Reasons Why Your U.S. Business Needs a Business Bank Account

 What Is a Business Bank Account Used For?

-A business bank account is an account that is used solely for transactions related to your business.
+A business bank account is specifically used for transactions related to your business.
 You can have both a business checking account and a business savings account.

-Having a separate business bank account makes it easier to distinguish between your personal and business transactions and simplifies your bookkeeping process.
+Having a separate business bank account makes it easier to distinguish between your personal and business transactions, simplifying your bookkeeping process.
+By keeping business funds separate from your personal account, you’ll be able to manage your personal and business finances with greater efficiency.

 5 Benefits of a Business Bank Account